Guest Speakers.

 Judy Black

 Judy Black has been a member of the RASC Halifax Centre since 2013 and has served several roles on the Board of Directors, including “Covid” President (2020-2022).
 She is also the Centre’s National Council Representative.
-She has earned the RASC EtU and EtM (binocular and telescope) Certificates and is close to completing the IWLOP and Messier Catalogue.
+She has earned the RASC Explore the Universe and Explore the Moon (binocular and telescope) certificates and is close to completing the Isabel Williamson Lunar Observing Program (IWLOP) and the Messier Catalogue.
 She loves sharing the excitement in exploring the night skies.

 Dave Chapman